Wilmer Residency Training

 -

-During the year, residents have the unique opportunity to go to Aravind Eye Hospital to learn to perform small-incision cataract surgery for four weeks.
+During the year, residents have the unique opportunity to go to Aravind Eye Hospital for a four-week research elective.
 This is a special privilege given to few programs in the country and a favorite experience of our residents.

-Residents can also choose to arrange other international electives.
+Residents can also choose to arrange other international electives, either surgical or research-based.
 These electives have been financially supported by grants available through the residency program, the Center for Global Health and the Johns Hopkins Bloomberg School of Public Health.

 -